 0 Prince Street

 Original Owner: Clarence J. Robinson and Abbie H. Robinson

-Building History: 0 Prince St. was originally built for and occupied by Beachcombers Restaurant, which opened to the public in 1946.
+0 Prince St. was originally built for and occupied by Beachcombers Restaurant, which opened to the public in 1946.
 When originally constructed, 0 Prince St. was actually in the water, built on piers.
 Although Beachcombers had a successful eight-year run as a restaurant, a first-floor fire in 1954 closed the restaurant, bringing a new occupant to the building, International Armaments Corp.
 (Interarms).
 The building would be used by one owner or another for gun and ammunition storage and sales for the next fifty years, although in its later years the building’s waterfront access would also allow dinner cruises to take place from its dock.
 It was sold to the City of Alexandria in 2006.
+It was later demolished and replaced by the Old Dominion Boat Club in 2018.
 (Riker, Diane, and Rita Holtz, Alexandria Archaeology.
 “Alexandria Waterfront Timelines: 0 Prince St.” Unpublished Manuscript)